davydehaas98/media-server/README.md

 `TORRENT_USERNAME` and `TORRENT_PASSWORD` is used for setting up your torrent client with a secure login.

 **You will need to logout and log back in for the environmental variables to take effect.
 If that does not work you have to reboot.**

+## Running Plex on a headless server
+If the Plex claim token is not added during initial configuration you will need to use ssh tunneling to gain access and setup the server for first run.
+During the first run you setup the server to make it available and configurable.
+However, this setup option will only be triggered if you access it over http://localhost:32400/web, it will not be triggered if you access it over http://ip_of_server:32400/web.
+If you are setting up Plex Media Server (PMS) on a headless server, you can use a SSH tunnel to link http://localhost:32400/web (on your current computer) to http://localhost:32400/web (on the headless server running PMS):

+ssh username@ip_of_server -L 32400:ip_of_server:32400 -N